dask/dask/docs/source/spark.rst

 Dask has an advantage for Python users because it is itself a Python library, so serialization and debugging when things go wrong happens more smoothly.

-However, dask only benefits Python users while Spark is useful in a variety of JVM languages (Scala, Java, Clojure) and also has limited support in Python and R.  New Spark projects like the DataFrame skip serialization and boxed execution issues by forgoing the Python process entirely and instead have
+However, Dask only benefits Python users while Spark is useful in a variety of JVM languages (Scala, Java, Clojure) and also has limited support in Python and R.  New Spark projects like the DataFrame skip serialization and boxed execution issues by forgoing the Python process entirely and instead have